 Four tools.
 One team.
 No consensus.

 This isn’t a failure of decision-making.
 It’s a direct consequence of how fast the AI pair programmer market moved in 2024 and 2025.
 GitHub Copilot spent three years as the only serious option.
-Then Cursor hit $1 billion in annualized revenue in under two years.
+Then Cursor went from about $100 million in annualized revenue in January 2025 to $2 billion by February 2026.
 Claude Code launched as a research preview in February 2025 and reached that same milestone six months later, faster than ChatGPT’s early growth trajectory.
-Windsurf, built by the Codeium team and acquired by OpenAI, emerged as a genuine third IDE option for teams wanting Cursor-level agentic capability without Cursor’s pricing.
+Windsurf, built by the Codeium team, emerged as a genuine third IDE option for teams wanting Cursor-level agentic capability without Cursor’s pricing.
 The market exploded faster than most engineering orgs could run a proper evaluation.
 This comparison is designed to close that gap, with real benchmark data, verified pricing, security trade-offs, and a decision framework built for the choices enterprise teams actually face.

 What Each AI Coding Tool Is Actually Built For